 Eligroup is particularly attentive to the introduction of technical solutions for ships that are cleaner, more efficient and environmentally sustainable.
-As an integral part of this initiative, we develop technical solutions, as the ultrasonic antifouling system in order to promote green innovation in the maritime sector without ever neglecting the commercial and technical feasibility.
+Technical solutions, as the ultrasonic antifouling systems are developped in order to promote green innovation in the maritime industry without ever neglecting the commercial and technical feasibility.

 ULTRASONIC HULL PROTECTION – ANTIFOULING SYSTEM

 The hull protection system ANFORA is able to ensure the cleanliness and constant maintenance of the hydrodynamic performance of the hulls preventing almost completely the engraftment of animal and plant species that normally proliferate on the bodies immersed in sea water.